LLNL/dataracebench/README.md

 `LLNL-CODE-732144`

-## How to cite DataRaceBench in a publication
+## How to Cite DataRaceBench in a Publication

 If you are referring to DataRaceBench in a publication, please cite the following paper: